JoeryH/IPC32/README.md

 IPC32
 =====

-Mijn uitwerkingen voor het vak IPC32
+My solutions to the IPC32 Assignments